ProfilePic

 Receive a Certificate of Eligibility

-Once an applicant has met the service requirements to become eligible for a VA loan, the next step is to obtain a Certificate of Eligibility (COE).
+Once an applicant has met the service requirements to become eligible for a VA loan, obtaining a Certificate of Eligibility (COE) is next.
 This is a required document that VA-approved lenders will use to verify that you’re eligible for the VA’s program.

 You can obtain your COE through the Department of Veterans Affairs website or request it by mail using VA Form 26-1880.
 The document will then become available to print or download through the VA’s website.
 Your lender can also help you to receive your COE as you go through the VA loan process.